HRizwan1/2019-team-06f/reports/sprint-04/report.md

   * Javascript is used for the photo slideshow on the gallery page
   * Vagrant/Packer are used for building and automating the building of the servers
   * Apache 2.4.18 (Ubuntu) web server hosts HTML, PHP, Javascript, and CSS
-  * Redis 5.0.3 is used as in-memory data structure store and allow for faster searching and to cache data from the webserver
+  * Redis 5.0.3 is used as in-memory data structure store and allows for faster searching and to cache data from the webserver
   * MariaDB Server 10.0.38 provides an SQL interface for accessing data

 2. Operating System Platform: